 Milan-Sanremo: The Classic Photo Gallery

-PeloPics: Just because Milan-Sanremo isn’t running this Saturday doesn’t mean we can’t enjoy ‘La Classicissima’.
-So here is a ‘Best Of’ Sanremo photo gallery.
+PeloPics: The re-scheduled Milan-Sanremo is this Saturday, so here is a ‘Best Of’ Sanremo photo gallery.
 It was a tough job sifting through the Cor Vos collection, but these pics stood out for different reasons.
 Enjoy!

 The start in Milano – the Duomo makes the perfect backdrop.